che625/olson-ms-nb/README.md

 >_screenshot_
 ![nb](http://eagle.fish.washington.edu/cnidarian/skitch/Home_1A41E21F.png)

-3) Open notebook by clicking on **BiGo_dev.ipynb**.
+**3) Open notebook by clicking on `BiGo_dev.ipynb`**.
 This will open a new tab in your browser.

 >_screenshot_
 ![nb2](http://eagle.fish.washington.edu/cnidarian/skitch/BiGo_dev_1A41E5C5.png)

-4) In theory, assuming all dependencies are installed
+**4) Execute cells in notebook** The first section of the notebook includes code to download raw data in `wd` subdirectory.
+In theory, assuming all dependencies are installed

 * BSMAP
 * bedtools